L.A. sheriff’s Capt. John MacDonald was just a mile away when he heard what had happened to 75 of his recruits.

 He told me was praying for all his recruits in the few minutes it took to reach the scene, but one in particular.
 It was his daughter, Rachel.

 As he arrived, it looked like a battlefield, with the injured strewn everywhere.
-And there was Rachel, with a broken ankle and injured hip, leaning over someone who’d been hurt worse, doing her best to help.
+And there was Rachel, with a broken ankle and injured hip, kneeling over someone who’d been hurt worse, doing her best to help.

 Pat is friends with my colleague Canon Gail Urquidi, hence today’s meeting.
 Recently promoted, he asked me to anoint him.
 Raised Roman Catholic, he said his faith has deepened since the STARS tragedy in November 2022.